alkorolyov/sophius/README.md

 ```

 LSTMRegressor.
-Dropout 0.5 was necessary to avoid overfitting on small dataset
+Dropout 0.5 was necessary to avoid overfitting on small dataset.
+Also custom SequenceDataset and SequenceLoader were implemented to provide variable length sequnces as batches to the training routine.

 ```python
 import torch